CS455-Project/CS455-Assignment-1/README.md

 This repository consists of the codebase for the Whack'Em All project, completed as the first Assignment for the course CS455: Introduction to Software Engineering, under Prof. Sruti S Ragavan, Department of CSE, IIT Kanpur

 ## Release Notes
-**Version** : 3.0
+**Version** : 4.0

-**Date** : 10 October 2024
+**Date** : 14 November 2024

 **Notes** :
-1. Added Integration Tests
+1. Added functionality for testing load-time, [here]/(./perftest/load_time.py).
-2. Added Architecture Diagram and Test Pyramid
-3. Added Server Side Code for leaderboard
+2. Added functionality for load testing the server, check for instructions below.
+3. Added a [load_balancer](./server/load_balancer.js) for distributing load between two parallel servers, along with backup server to redirect requests when no server is available.
-4. Added server tests and coverage to code as well as pipeline
+4. Added nightly load tests for server and game service
-5. Increased Test coverage to 75%
-6. Refactored `Pages` files for better readability

 ## Links